Shahad7/Silhouettr/README.md

 - **Challenge Statistics**: Shape count indicators, difficulty assessment, and community performance comparisons
 - **Real-Time Leaderboards**: Live ranking updates showing your position among all Reddit players

-## How to Play Shape Guess Challenge
+## How to Play SILHOUETTR

 ### 🎯 **Game Overview**
-Shape Guess Challenge is a creative puzzle game where players use Unicode shapes to create visual riddles.
-The game features three distinct modes: **Create** (design personal challenges), **Play** (solve local challenges), and **Challenge** (compete in Reddit-integrated challenges with leaderboards).
+SILHOUETTR is a creative puzzle game where players use Unicode symbols to create visual riddles.
+The game features three distinct modes: **Create** (design challenges that become Reddit posts), **Challenge** (compete in Reddit-integrated challenges with leaderboards), and **Leaderboard** (view global rankings and your performance).

-### 🎨 **Creating Personal Challenges (Create Mode)**
+### 🎨 **Creating Reddit Challenges (Create Mode)**

 1. **Start Creating**
-   - Click "🎨 Create Challenge" from the main menu's vibrant interface
+   - Click "🖊️ Create Challenge" from the main menu's clean interface
-   - Enter the green-to-blue gradient creative environment
+   - Enter the modern creative environment with SILHOUETTR branding
-   - You'll see a shape toolbar at the top and a responsive canvas below
+   - You'll see a dual-row shape toolbar at the top and a responsive canvas below

 2. **Choose Your Shapes**
-   - Select from 10 different Unicode shapes: ●, ▮, ▲, ★, ♦, ▼, ◆, ⬛, ⬤, ▪
+   - Select from 7 different Unicode shapes: ●, ▮, ★, ♦, ▼, ◆, ▪
+   - Each shape available in both **white** (top row) and **black** (bottom row) variants
    - Active shapes display with blue background highlighting
-   - Adjust the size (2% minimum, no maximum) for unlimited creative possibilities
-   - Set rotation (0-359°) using the precision rotation control
-   - Click "Add Shape" to place it on the canvas at a randomized starting position
+   - Click "Add Symbol" to place your selected shape on the canvas at a randomized starting position

 3. **Advanced Shape Manipulation**
    - **Move**: Click and drag any shape to reposition it with pixel-perfect precision
-   - **Resize**: Hover over a shape to reveal the blue handle (⇕), then drag up/down to change size
+   - **Resize**: Hover over a shape to reveal the resize handle (⇕), then drag up/down to change size
-   - **Rotate**: Hover over a shape to reveal the green handle (↻), then drag in circular motions for 360° rotation
+   - **Rotate**: Hover over a shape to reveal the rotation handle (↻), then drag in circular motions for 360° rotation
-   - **Delete**: Hold Shift and click any shape to instantly remove it
+   - **Delete**: Click the red X button that appears when hovering over shapes, or hold Shift and click
-   - **Visual Feedback**: Handles appear only on hover, active shapes elevate with z-index management
+   - **Smart Controls**: Button positioning intelligently adapts to symbol size for optimal user experience

-4. **Set Your Answer**
+4. **Set Your Challenge Details**
+   - **Title Field**: Enter a catchy title for your Reddit post (e.g., "Can you guess this animal?")
-   - Enter what your shape arrangement represents in the answer field
+   - **Answer Field**: Enter what your shape arrangement represents (e.g., "cat", "house", "sunset")
-   - Examples: "house", "cat", "sunset", "robot dancing", "happiness"
    - Answers automatically convert to lowercase and trim whitespace

-5. **Save Your Challenge**
+5. **Create Your Reddit Post**
-   - Click "💾 Save Challenge" to add it to your local collection with automatic browser storage
+   - Click "Save" to create your challenge as a Reddit post
-   - Smart validation prevents saving with helpful alerts for missing shapes or answers
+   - Smart validation prevents saving with helpful alerts for missing title, answer, or shapes
-   - Use "Clear All" to remove all shapes and start fresh
+   - Use "Clear" to remove all shapes and start fresh
-   - Success confirmation: "Challenge saved! 🎉"
+   - Successfully saved challenges become Reddit posts with custom splash screens and navigation to the new post

-### 🎮 **Playing Local Challenges (Play Mode)**
+### 🎯 **Playing Reddit Challenges (Challenge Mode)**

-1. **Select a Challenge**
+1. **Access Reddit Challenges**
+   - When the app is installed on a subreddit, challenges are automatically available
-   - Click "🎮 Play Challenge" from the main menu
+   - Click "🎯 Play Challenge" from the main menu to enter Challenge Mode
-   - Browse your elegant challenge library with difficulty indicators
-   - Each challenge shows name and shape count (e.g., "🎯 House (5 shapes)")
-   - Empty state guides you to create your first puzzle if none exist
+   - The app automatically detects if you're in a Reddit post with a challenge

-2. **Study the Puzzle**
+2. **Study the Challenge**
-   - Examine the static arrangement of black shapes on the white canvas
+   - Examine the shape arrangement displayed from server data or screenshot
-   - Take unlimited time to analyze - no pressure before your first guess
+   - Take unlimited time to analyze - timer only starts on your first guess
-   - Canvas maintains perfect 5:4 aspect ratio across all devices
+   - Canvas maintains perfect proportions across all devices with responsive design

 3. **Make Your Guess**
-   - Type what you think the shapes represent in the clean input field
+   - Type what you think the shapes represent in the input field
-   - Press Enter or click "Submit Guess" for dual submission methods
+   - Press Enter or click "Guess" to submit your answer
-   - Get instant feedback: ❌ "Not quite!
-Try again." for incorrect guesses
+   - Get instant feedback with attempt tracking and performance metrics
-   - Input field clears automatically after incorrect attempts
+   - Input field provides helpful placeholder text and validation

 4. **Track Your Performance**
-   - Visible attempt counter increments with each guess
-   - Smart timer starts only on your first guess attempt
-   - See detailed performance metrics upon successful completion
-   - Animated celebration screen with 🎯 emoji for correct answers

-5. **Continue Playing**
-   - "Play Another Challenge" button for immediate next puzzle
-   - "← Choose Different Challenge" to browse other puzzles mid-game
-   - Seamless navigation maintains your progress and preferences

-### 🏆 **Competing in Reddit Challenges (Challenge Mode)**

-1. **Access Reddit Challenges**
-   - When the app is installed on a subreddit, a default challenge is automatically created
-   - Click the "🎯 Play Challenge" button from the Reddit post to enter Challenge Mode
-   - Automatic detection switches to challenge mode with server integration

-2. **Server-Tracked Gameplay**
-   - Your session is automatically created and tracked server-side with Redis storage
-   - Real-time timer displays in the header with precise elapsed time tracking
+   - Real-time timer displays in the header showing elapsed time
-   - All attempts are recorded and validated by the server with immediate feedback
+   - Attempt counter increments with each guess, tracked server-side
+   - All performance data is saved to your Reddit profile
    - Offline detection prevents submissions when internet connection is lost

-3. **Professional Challenge Interface**
-   - Clean header shows challenge name, timer, and attempt counter
-   - Responsive canvas renders server-provided shapes with HTML5 Canvas API
-   - Real-time performance metrics update as you play
-   - Loading states and error handling for network issues

-4. **Study and Solve**
-   - Examine the challenge shapes rendered with precise positioning and rotation
-   - The interface shows your current attempt count and elapsed time in real-time
-   - Enter your guess in the bottom input field with placeholder guidance
-   - Submit button provides clear feedback ("Submitting...", "Offline", etc.)

-5. **Real-Time Competition**
+5. **Compete Globally**
-   - Correct answers immediately update the global leaderboard stored in Redis
+   - Correct answers immediately update the global leaderboard
    - See your ranking among all Reddit players who completed the challenge
    - Performance metrics include attempts, completion time, and leaderboard position
-   - Instant leaderboard position notification upon successful completion

-6. **Celebration and Continuation**
-   - Animated success screens show detailed performance metrics and community ranking
-   - Performance breakdown includes attempts, time elapsed, and leaderboard position
-   - Options to "Play Again" or return to menu with state preservation
-   - Your completion data is permanently saved to your Reddit profile
+   - Celebration screen shows your community ranking and detailed performance breakdown

-7. **View Global Leaderboards**
+### 🏆 **Viewing Global Leaderboards**

+1. **Access Leaderboards**
-   - Click "🏆 View Leaderboard" from the main menu in challenge mode
+   - Click "🏆 Leaderboard" from the main menu when in a Reddit challenge context
+   - View comprehensive rankings of all players who completed the current challenge
+   - Real-time updates show the latest completions and performance metrics

+2. **Leaderboard Features**
    - See top performers with usernames, attempts, completion times, and ranks
-   - Your position is highlighted if you've completed the challenge
+   - Your position is prominently highlighted if you've completed the challenge
-   - Real-time updates show the latest completions and rankings
+   - Performance comparison shows how you stack up against the community
+   - Detailed metrics help you understand what makes a top performer

+3. **Performance Tracking**
+   - All completion data is permanently saved to your Reddit profile
+   - Track your improvement over time across multiple challenges
+   - Compare your performance with friends and the broader Reddit community

 ### 💡 **Pro Tips**
-- **For Creators**: Start simple with 2-3 shapes, use rotation creatively, think about both literal objects and abstract concepts
+- **For Creators**: Start simple with 2-3 shapes, use both black and white variants for contrast, think about both literal objects and abstract concepts
-- **For Local Solvers**: Look for familiar patterns, consider multiple perspectives, don't limit yourself to obvious interpretations
-- **For Reddit Competitors**: Study the challenge thoroughly before your first guess - the timer starts immediately and affects your leaderboard position
+- **For Challenge Solvers**: Study the arrangement thoroughly before your first guess - the timer starts immediately and affects your leaderboard position
+- **Color Strategy**: Use white shapes on the gray background for subtle elements, black shapes for bold primary elements
 - **Mobile Optimization**: All controls are touch-optimized with responsive design that works perfectly on smartphones and tablets
-- **Performance Strategy**: Take time to analyze before guessing - unlimited study time doesn't count against your completion time
+- **Performance Strategy**: Take unlimited time to analyze before guessing - study time doesn't count against your completion time
+- **Reddit Integration**: Your challenges become real Reddit posts that the community can discover and play

 ## What Makes This Game Innovative?